Contact Us for a Free Consultation (213) 542-0979

 Evaluating Damages to Victim

 Other factors that they look at, they're going to look at the type of damage that the defendant caused to a particular victim in a case.
-Did the victim lose thousands of dollars that defendant can't replace?
+Did the victim lose thousands of dollars that the defendant can't replace?
 Was the victim seriously injured to such a degree that they're going to have permanent injuries that are irreplaceable?

 In other words, you can't put them back in the place that they were.
 These are the types of things that drive a sentence in a particular criminal case.
 What happened to the victim?
 What role did the defendant play in that?
 Are there multiple defendants in a case or is it just one?

-They're looking at, if I sentence the person to this and I give the person a break for example which is what the defense is usually trying to argue, will it come back to haunt me.
-In other words, let's say somebody gets a DUI and maybe it's on the border line of whether a person does jail or not and the prosecutor or judge says we're going to go ahead and give him a break.
+They're looking at, if I sentence the person to this and I give the person a break, for example, which is what the defense is usually trying to argue, will it come back to haunt me.
+In other words, let's say somebody gets a DUI, and maybe it's on the borderline of whether a person does jail or not, and the prosecutor or judge says we're going to go ahead and give him a break.
 We won't give him any jail time.
 We'll give him a warning.

 You didn't even give him any jail time.
 There were warning signs here.
-This person is dangerous and you didn't do anything and now look, they've killed somebody.
+This person is dangerous, and you didn't do anything, and now look, they've killed somebody.
 So, that's what they're looking out for.
 That's what you have to understand.

 Negotiation with Prosecutor